Lobuche Peak Climbing

 - Basic climbing skills learned

-Mental prep is just as important too!
+Mental prep is just as important, too!
 Take a good attitude, patience, and determination to get you through tough times and onto that fantastic summit!

 Our itinerary includes two acclimatization days incorporated into it in Namche Bazaar (3,440m) and Dingboche (4,410m).
-You’ll ascend short distances each day and come down to sleep at lower elevation – the perfect “climb high, sleep low” strategy that lets your body acclimatize to the thin air without risking altitude sickness.
+You’ll ascend short distances each day and come down to sleep at a lower elevation – the perfect “climb high, sleep low” strategy that lets your body acclimatize to the thin air without risking altitude sickness.
 Drink lots of water, rest, and listen to your guides’ advice.
 In case you develop headaches, dizziness, or nausea that become worse, immediately inform your guide.

 Between Lobuche village (4,940m) and Kathmandu, you’ll be at comfortable teahouses with: